realworldocaml/book/book/gadts/README.md

 It's also helpful here because `eval` itself is an example of *polymorphic recursion*, which is to say that `eval` needs to call itself at multiple different types.
-This comes up, for example, in with `If`, since the `If` itself must be of type `bool`, but the type of the then and else clauses could be of type `int`, requiring dispatching `eval` at a different type then it was called on.
+This comes up, for example, with `If`, since the `If` itself must be of type `bool`, but the type of the then and else clauses could be of type `int`.
+This means that when evaluating `If`, we'll dispatch `eval` at a different type then it was called on.  [polymorphic recursion]{.idx}
-[polymorphic recursion]{.idx}

 As such, `eval` needs to see itself as polymorphic.
 This kind of polymorphism is basically impossible to infer automatically, which is